allmaps/allmaps/packages/transform/README.md

 ### `RBF#solve()`

-Solve the x and y components separately.
+Solve the x and y components independently.

 This uses the exact inverse to compute (for each component, using the same coefs for both) the exact solution for the system of linear equations